EnsoIT/packer-windows-proxmox/README.md

 # About
-This is a Hashicorp Packer script to create a Microsoft Windows Server 2022 Desktop or COre template VM on the Proxmox hypervisor.
+This is a Hashicorp Packer script to create a Microsoft Windows Server 2022 Desktop or Core template VM on the Proxmox hypervisor.
 The template includes the latest Microsoft Windows Upates, virtio drivers and the Cloudbase client software.

 ## Highlights